 The Gender Relations Center (GRC) along with other departments and relevant student groups seeks to educate all students about the inclusive nature of community at Notre Dame.
 They provide opportunities for ongoing exploration of and conversation concerning a Catholic understanding of the call to holiness of life.
 Collaborators include Campus Ministry, Multicultural Student Programs and Services, the Student Activities Office, the Career Center, the University Counseling Center, and the Institute for Church Life.

-Campus Ministry provides a designated staff member, Ed Mack, Pastoral Care and Outreach Coordinator, whose duties include working with students impacted by gay, lesbian, bisexual, transgender and questioning issues.
-Ed can be reached at 574-631-3761.
+Campus Ministry provides a designated staff member whose duties include working with students impacted by LGBTQ issues.

 The University Counseling Center offers individual counseling and support groups: 574-631-7336.

-PrismND is a recognized student organization designed to provide peer –to-peer support, direct service opportunities, and friendship for LGBTQ students and their allies.
-For more information or to get involved, contact the GRC at 574-631-9340, email@example.com or visit PrismND’s web site.
+PrismND is a recognized student organization designed to provide peer-to-peer support, direct service opportunities, and friendship for LGBTQ students and their allies.
+For more information or to get involved, email PrismND at firstname.lastname@example.org or visit PrismND’s website.

 For more information, please see the University’s Pastoral Plan, Beloved Friends and Allies: A Pastoral Plan for the Support and Holistic Development of GLBTQ and Heterosexual Students at the University of Notre Dame, released in December 2012.